Understanding Financial Statements: A Guide for Non-Financial Managers

 The balance sheet presents the financial position of a company at a specific point in time, usually at the end of a reporting period (e.g., quarterly or annually).
 It consists of three main sections:

-Assets: These are resources owned by the company, such as cash, inventory, property, plant, and equipment (PP&E), and accounts receivable.
+Assets: These are resources owned the company, such as cash, inventory, property, plant, and equipment (PP&E), and accounts receivable.

 1. Liabilities: These are obligations of the company, including accounts payable, loans, and other debts.

-2. Equity: Equity represents the ownership interest in the company held by shareholders.
+2. Equity: Equity represents the ownership interest in the company held shareholders.
 It is calculated as assets minus liabilities and reflects the company’s net worth.

 The balance sheet follows the accounting equation: Assets = Liabilities + Equity.
 It provides valuable information about the company’s liquidity, solvency, and overall financial health.